-Rendang is a spicy stewed dish originated from Minangkabau, Indonesia.
-This delightful dish has since been assimilated into the Malaysian culinary culture, and have been improvised to satisfy the local taste buds.
+Rendang is a spicy stewed dish originating from Minangkabau, Indonesia.
+This delightful dish has since been assimilated into the Malaysian culinary culture and has been improvised to satisfy the local taste buds.
 While there are slight differences among chicken rendang from the states of Kelantan, Negeri Sembilan, and Perak, this recipe is written based on the general approach of how to cook rendang in Malaysia with some of my interpretations.

-One of the typical ingredients in making Malaysian chicken rendang is the inclusion of kerisik (toasted grated coconut), and relatively shorter cooking time than the Indonesian version.
-That means it is quicker to prepare and comes with a thick gravy instead of cooking it for a few hours until the rendang become dry.
+One of the typical ingredients in making Malaysian chicken rendang is the inclusion of kerisik (toasted grated coconut) and a relatively shorter cooking time than the Indonesian version.
+That means it is quicker to prepare and comes with a thick gravy instead of cooking it for a few hours until the rendang becomes dry.
 However, the rendang Tok from Perak is an exception as it is relatively dry.

 Here is a detailed explanation of how to cook Malaysian chicken rendang.

 1. Prepare the chicken

 Cut the chicken bone-in, and skin-on into larger chunks.
 I always request my chicken vendor to cut it for me and hope you can get the same service.
 The best chicken meat is chicken thighs, but you can use chicken breast if you really do not want the bone.